We all have a story to tell. Learn to tell yours in a way that will captivate complete strangers.

 Instructor: Richard Goodman

 Richard Goodman is the author of French Dirt: The Story of a Garden in the South of France, A New York Memoir and The Soul of Creative Writing.
 His book, The Bicycle Diaries: One New Yorker’s Journey Through 9/11, with original wood engravings by Gaylord Schanilec, is part of the permanent collection of the 9/11 Memorial Museum.
 Of French Dirt, the San Francisco Chronicle said, “It is one of the most charming, perceptive and subtle books ever written about the French by an American.”
-Richard Goodman has written on a variety of subjects for many national publications, including The New York Times, Harvard Review, Creative Nonfiction, The Writer’s Chronicle, River Teeth, Commonweal, Vanity Fair, Saveur, Ascent, French Review and Michigan Quarterly Review.
+He co-edited The Gulf South: An Anthology of Environmental Writing.
+Richard Goodman has written on a variety of subjects for many national publications, including The New York Times, Harvard Review, Creative Nonfiction, River Teeth, Vanity Fair, Saveur, Ascent and Michigan Quarterly Review.
 He wrote the introduction for Travelers’ Tales Provence and has been a frequent contributor for the Travelers’ Tales series of books.
 He lived for many years in New York City where, among other things, he worked as a landscape gardener an as an editor at Random House.
-He is Assistant Professor of Creative Nonfiction Writing at the University of New Orleans.
+He is Associate Professor of Creative Nonfiction Writing at the University of New Orleans.